 Water Safety Plans (WSPs) are now commonplace for many site operators including but not limited to NHS Hospital Trusts and Universities.
 They are central to critical infection control, public health planning and water safety.
 The WHO guidelines for drinking water quality recommend water safety plans as the most effective means of consistently ensuring the safety and acceptability of a drinking water supply.

 WCS Group sit on many Water Safety Groups for NHS Trusts and act as specialist advisers for site owner / operators looking to implement robust safe drinking water, health management, water quality and disinfection of water to safeguard human health.
-Here is a summary of observations and top tips witnessed and shared.

-Tell me more >Download top tips based on most successful approaches and outcomes witnessed nationally.
+Download top tips based on most successful approaches and outcomes witnessed nationally.

 Hazards and risks – hazard analysis and critical control points is a well-used and recommended approach.
 Systematic, designed for preventative risk / hazard identification and management, this should be embedded within a practical water safety and Legionella management strategy.